A directed persistent homology theory for dissimilarity functions: Persistence modules and dissimilarity functions

+This notion agrees with that of the Gromov-Hausdorff distance when $(V,d_V)$ and $(W,d_W)$ are metric spaces, \cite[Section 7.3.3]{BurBurIva01}. \end{definition}

-We will use a reformulation of this distance that can be found in \cite{ChoMem18}.
+We will use a reformulation of the correspondence distortion that can be found in \cite{ChoMem18}.
 In order to introduce it, we need to define the distortion and co-distortion of maps between sets endowed with dissimilarity functions.

 \begin{definition} Let $(V,d_V)$ and $(W,d_W)$ be any two dissimilarity functions and let $\varphi\colon V\to W$ and $\psi\colon W\to V$ be maps of sets.
 The \emph{distortion} of $\varphi$ (with respect to $d_V$ and $d_W$) is defined as